is the Executive Director at the Rebecca Project for Justice.

 initiative in Ghana

-Lou Fosu received his Juris Doctorate from Georgetown Law School, M.B.A. from Pace University, and B.A. in Criminal Justice.
+Fosu received his Juris Doctorate from Georgetown Law School, M.B.A. from Pace University, and B.A. from Pace.

 is the Director of Rebecca Project's "Educating Girls to Empower Girls